 Nevertheless, when we transfer your personal data to recipients in other countries, including the USA, we will ensure your data is protected as described in this Policy and in compliance with EU General Data Protection (GDPR) regulation and the Privacy and Electronic Communications Regulations (PECR).

 Retention of your data: We have a strict retention schedule which outlines how long we retain data for, and this is in line with the original purpose for which the information has been obtained.
 Please refer above to the Data Minimization section.

 Your rights related to your personal data: You have the right to withdraw your consent with respect to our use of your personal data at any stage for marketing purposes.
 London Vision Clinic’s policy is to retain all patient data in order to uphold the medical duty of care.

-You also have the right to access your data and to modification or deletion, in the event your data is incorrect or otherwise unlawful.
-You can request a subject access request, of no charge and London Vision Clinic will provide all data held within 1 month of request, where possible.
+You also have the right to access your data and to modification or deletion, in the event that your data is incorrect or otherwise unlawful.
+You can request a subject access request, of no charge and London Vision Clinic will provide all data held within 1 month of the request, where possible.

 No service London Vision Clinic use requires the compulsory use of email and you may opt-out of using email services to communicate with us.

 You can contact us to exercise your rights of access, modification and deletion or to object to the processing of your personal data via the contact details in the Question and Feedback section below or by sending an email to firstname.lastname@example.org.